Radcliffeborough: Residential Character, Religious Architecture, and Register Listed Properties Radcliffeborough Charleston SC Real Estate

 A unique L-shaped freedman’s cottage on Duncan Street.

 Radcliffeborough also has several fine mansions with large yards and outbuildings that would have been summer homes to planters and merchants.
 The Duncan-McBee house is probably the best example, built by Patrick Duncan around 1802 in the Regency style and converted into the prestigious Ashley Hall girls’ school in 1909.
 The Wickliffe house at 178 Ashley Avenue was built around 1850, by the Jonathan Hume Lucas, whose family owned mills to the west of Radcliffeborough.
 The house features a large southern facing yard and Tower of the Winds columns on the large portico.
+If you’re interested in exploring Radcliffeborough Charleston SC real estate these historic homes offer a glimpse into the area’s rich architectural heritage.

 The McBee House and an antebellum mansion with gallery doors onto wide piazzas.

 Radcliffeborough is also home to several historic churches.
 After the American Civil War, a group of elite Radcliffeborough African Americans founded St. Mark’s Episcopal Church, a unique wood frame Roman Revival building designed by noted architect Louis Barbot in 1875.
 Nearby is St. Patrick’s Roman Catholic Church, which was founded by Charleston’s Irish in 1838 and became a diverse mixed race church.
 The current building was completed in 1891.
 Around the corner on Radcliffe Street is Central Baptist, built by an African American congregation in 1893 and best known for its iconic “Jesus Saves” message on the bell tower.
+These churches add to the cultural richness of homes for sale in Radcliffeborough.

 St. Patricks, St. Mark’s, and Central Baptist Churches.